WingsDao/wings-bridge/README.md

 https://wings.ai/project/0x28e7f296570498f1182cf148034e818df723798a

 As you see - `0x28e7f296570498f1182cf148034e818df723798a`, it's your DAO contract address.
-You can check it via parity or some other ethereum clients/tools, your account that you used to project at [wings.ai](https://wings.ai) is owner of this smart contract.
+You can check it via parity or some other ethereum clients/tools.
+Account that you used to project at [wings.ai](https://wings.ai) is owner of this smart contract.

-So we take this address, and move manager of bridge to this address, we use `transferManager` method for it.
+So we take this address, and move manager of bridge to this address.
+We use `transferManager` method for it.

-**IMPORTANT**: all this steps can go during you forecasting period.
+**IMPORTANT**: all these steps can go during your forecasting period.

 Like: